 asking the user for confirmation.
 If the user confirms, the channel is opened.
 This happens every

 time (i.e. not just on first use)

 Permission Review Mode

-In China, Android Wear for China devices run in
+In China, Wear OS by Google for China devices run in

 Permission Review Mode, which

 imposes some limits on how apps with a